Disclaimer: Naruto does not belong to me. Not even a little bit.

 I wrote this as an antagonist!OC, because I had yet to find a decent one.
 I mean legitimate let's take over the world type of OC in the Narutoverse.
 Not for 'love' or because their lover/brother/sister/family was bad.
 But because THEY wanted to.
 I wondered what it would take to make that person.

 I chose 'Rowan' in the title because Rowan usually symbolizes protection / purity.
-A 'rotted protection' or 'rotted purity' would be a metaphor for what Naasica would become.
+A 'rotted protection' or 'rotted purity' would be a metaphor for what Naasica will become.
 Her perspective's become off-center so her view would be considered 'twisted', but she would still believe she was doing everything for the greater good, that she would be 'protecting' them.

 I chose for Naasica to have the wood style to feed her paranoia.
 I would be absolutely PETRIFIED to have that ability in Konoha.
 Just... urk.

 Oh, Naasica is pronounced Naw-sih-cuh.
-That's how I've always pronounced it, anyway. p:

 Reviews are love!